zacswider/waveAnalysis/README.md

 ![GitHub-Mark-Light](assets/images/rollingOutput_light.jpg#gh-light-mode-only)![GitHub-Mark-Dark](assets/images/rollingOutput_dark.jpg#gh-dark-mode-only)

 ### Kymograph analysis
 The standard analysis method excels when capturing the wave dynamics of a cell from either a "top-down" or "en-face" perspective.
-However, a drawback of en-face image capture is its reliance on multiple z-stacks to accommodate non-flat surfaces, resulting in extended time intervals between frames and potentially overlooking subtle temporal shifts among different factors.
-To address this, one strategy is to focus on a single medial slice of the waves.
-However, this approach is incompatible with the aforementioned standard analysis.
+However, a  drawback of en-face image capture is its reliance on multiple z-stacks to accommodate non-flat surfaces, resulting in longer time intervals between frames and potentially missing subtle temporal shifts among different signals.
+One strategy to alleviate this issue is to focus on a single medial slice of the edge of the cell, leading a single line of waves.
+Therefore, using a kymograph might be a preferred method to generate wave profiles compared to the binned box method above.

-In response, we introduced a method to conduct the same analysis using kymographs.
+So, we introduced a new method to conduct the same analysis as above with kymographs.
 Instead of dividing the image into boxes for temporal wave property measurements, we opt to segment entire columns of a kymograph.
 By assessing the fluorescence intensity along these columns, we can analyze the same parameters as with the standard method.

 <img src="assets/images/lines_dark.png#gh-dark-mode-only" alt="GitHub-Mark-Light" width="400">
 <img src="assets/images/lines_light.png#gh-light-mode-only" alt="GitHub-Mark-Dark" width="400">